ClusterHQ/flocker/docs/advanced/volume/index.rst

 Cloning a volume relies on ZFS's underlying cloning functionality.

-* The cost of cloning is trivial, since ZFS is a copy-on-write filesystem.
+* The cost of cloning is trivial because ZFS is a copy-on-write filesystem.
 * Any on-disk data in the parent volume that is referenced by the clone will not be freed so long as the clone exists.

 Implementation Details